fits4all/laird-capacitor-plugin/README.md

-# laird-capacitor-plugin
+# Laird Capacitor Plugin

-A work in progress capacitor plugin that communicates with BLE laird devices.
+A work in progress capacitor plugin that communicates with bluetooth laird devices.

 ## Install